Let’s be honest.

 Is it worth it?
 You be the judge.

-The bottom line is if you do not want support and guidance to raise funds and attract traditional book publishers, then Publishizer may not be a great fit.
+The bottom line is if you want support and guidance to raise funds and attract traditional book publishers, then Publishizer may be a great fit.

-If you want easy access to millions (even hundreds) of readers, it doesn’t exist — on any platform.
+If you want easy access to millions (even hundreds) of reader and backers, well, that simply doesn’t exist — on any platform.
 Whichever path you choose I wish you luck, and that you share your book with me regardless!